 “Diversification is protection against ignorance.
 It makes little sense if you know what you are doing.” ~Warren Buffett

-For most folks, you will want to start diversifying in this flow:-
+For most folks, you will want to start implementing investment diversification in this flow:-

 - Diversify by Asset Allocation (low-risk and high-risk investments).

 - Diversify by Sector (different industries and market segments).

 - Diversify by Individual Assets (different individual holdings/companies/funds).
 This is placed before #4 if you don’t have sufficient funds to diversify overseas meaningfully yet.

 - Diversify by Markets (familiarize with a country/market first, before moving to the next).